Luna Park, Johnstown

-Luna Park, originally known as Roxbury Park, was an amusement park located near Johnstown, Pennsylvania, USA.
+Luna Park, originally known as Roxbury Park, was an amusement park located in Johnstown, Pennsylvania.
 The park was commonly visited for its racetrack, picnic facilities, and amusement rides.
 It operated from 1904 to 1922, when it was converted to a municipal park.

 History

 Johnstown founder Joseph Johns set aside land in his town for use as public parks in 1800.
 Part of that land was the land which would later house Roxbury Park, which, by 1904, was established as a fenced-off amusement area that contained a horse racing track.
 When the Tri-County Driving Park Association defaulted on $40,000 in bonds, ownership of the land fell into the hands of stockbroker Frank Cresswell, who then quadrupled the rent on the Roxbury Race Track in 1904.
 Track manager John Pender responded by moving all of the track's scheduled races to nearby Westmont Race Track, causing Roxbury Park to have a poor 1904 season.

 After Cresswell attempted to persuade Pender to bring his races back to Roxbury Park, the park was subsequently leased to an association of roughly 100 businessmen and community leaders, including mayor Charles Young.
 The association invested an additional $50,000 for new attractions, including a merry-go-round, a roller coaster, a crystal maze, a laughing gallery, an "upside-down house", enhanced lakeside attractions (expanded lake and new boats), a vaudeville theater, and a grandstand that could seat 2,000 people.
 Just before the grand opening on Memorial Day 1905, the park's name was changed to Luna Park.

 Luna Park's initial year, capped by hosting the 1905 Inter-State Fair (attended by 25,000 people) was successful, as was the second season.
 The Panic of 1907, a severe recession that started in 1907 and continued into 1908, had a devastating effect on the park's attendance figures in both years (including the cancellation of the 1908 Inter-State Fair), forcing the transfer of Luna Park's lease from its ownership under the association to a new partnership led by local brewer Ernest Emmerling in 1908.
 The races, picnics, and boxing matches that predated the park's grand opening continued to be Luna Park's main draw.